 What now?
-If you would like to take the course, then send me an email saying "Sign me up for Statistics!" or something similar.
-For Thursday next week there is some preparation listed on the website, including making sure you can access the book and R. Before that, show up on Tuesday when we'll have a whirlwind tour of some of the main ideas of the course (nothing needs to be done in advance).
+If you would like to take the course and you are not pre-registered, then send me an email saying "Sign me up for Statistics!" or something similar.
+For Wednesday next week there is some preparation listed on the website, including making sure you can access the book and R, that you can get started on now.
+Before that, show up on Monday when we'll have a whirlwind tour of some of the main ideas of the course (nothing needs to be done in advance).